dreamgrove/dreamgrove/content/feral/2018-09-03-feral-opener-reference.md

    * Break form and hardcast {{<spell 8936 "Regrowth">}}
    * Re-enter form by casting {{<spell 5217 "Tiger's Fury">}}.
    * Skip to step 8.
-8. Cast Rip, if executed correctly it should be applied at 5 combo points with all your available damage mods.
+8. Cast {{<spell 1079 "Rip">}}, if executed correctly it should be applied at 5 combo points with all your available damage mods.

 **For any build without Sabertooth:**